patrick-hudson/naughtyusers/README.md

-	DoLogin() - Process login as root via cPanel XML API SetServer() - Start server, end server, type is set via an artisan command (hint: look in commands/reseller or shared.) getListAccounts() - Gets a list of all accounts on a group of servers as specified via a php artisan command
+	DoLogin() - Process login as root via cPanel XML API SetServer() - Start server, end server, type is set via an artisan command (hint: look in commands/reseller or shared.) getListAccounts() - Gets a list of all accounts on a group of servers as specified via a php artisan command GetResellerStatistics() - Gets the reseller stats
+	AddServers() - Add server based on the array defined at the top of the page.

+##Web Interface

+	Default login
+	Username: support
+	Password: support

+> Note: You must actually run a server report before you can use anything in the web interface.

+#### Dashboard
+	Pretty self explanitory.
+You can search by username, diskspace, by server, by report date, after certain date, reseller stats, and multi search.
+(Hint: Multisearch needs some work)

+#### Functions
+	Shows in real time the servers response time and the total bad users on that server. (jQuery can be a bit wonky)

+	You can also clear the list at any time should it become too large to handle.

+#### Admin Panel
+	Not a whole lot in here, you can add/remove users if you wish.

 > Alright, we get it.
 This is freaking awesome, is this for me?
 	Most likely not, this was designed for A2Hosting Inc. With a little work and a couple beers, there's no reason why it wouldn't work.
-"It's just a bunch of cPanel API Calls"
+"It's just a bunch of cPanel API Calls".
+Refer to the legal mish-mash below for more information.

+### Legal Mish-Mash
+> Everything published in this repository is open source.
+Before using this software, you must agree to the license of each component.
+This includes but is not limited to cPanel, Laravel, Twitter Bootstrap.
+The usage of this repository as a whole is licensed under GPLv3.
+Further inquiries about such license or the product itself should be directed towards me phudson2@gmail.com.
+Inquiries about software used in the development of this product should be directed at the appropriate companies.
+Naughty Users is developed by Patrick Hudson, while working for A2Hosting Inc, but not FOR A2Hosting.
+Naughty users is freely available to be used/modified and distributed as long as it meets GPLv3.

+	A GPLv3 License is provided within this repository.
+All copyrights from the above mentioned companies are included in the affected files.